 You might say: ‘I know we’ve talked recently about you getting on Fortnite/Tiktok.
 That’s okay, but before you sign up I’d like to set up some rules to keep you safe.
 Do you understand why that might be important?
 What do you think some fair rules around using games and social media might be?
 I was thinking one would be that you show me your ‘friends’ who add you.
 How do you feel about that?’

 Make them aware of their ‘digital footprint’

-Just because in some apps a photo or post can disappear after 30 seconds or 24 hours, doesn’t mean that it’s not been captured.
-Kids need to get their head around the idea that once something is up on the internet, it’s permanent.
-There can always been screen-captures or anything else.
+Just because in some apps a photo or post can disappear after 30 seconds or 24 hours, doesn’t mean that it hasn’t been captured.
+Young people need to understand that once something is up on the internet, it’s permanent—there can always be screen captures or anything else.
 Because of this, they always need to think carefully before putting anything online.
 This isn’t just for images or photos of themselves, but also the language they use; others will see inappropriate or abusive language.
 Better to err on the side of caution than to regret something later.

 No personal information

 Because of the above point, it’s so important that kids know that no personal information should ever be shared online – especially in public places like social media posts.
 This is a good hard and fast rule to have, and can include things like phone number, address, and whatever else you decide.

 Some games, apps, wifis and devices will have certain controls that will block access to certain things that aren’t appropriate for children.
 We recommend spending some time and doing a bit of research to see what is within your control (you can start by reading this page from the eSafety Commissioner).
 Of course, these won’t work as a magic blocker against all harmful things on the internet – but it can help.